 - Tufted wall to wall is available in a wide range of qualities, with price points to suit

-The type of fibre used – from natural wool to several different types of nylon – also affects the cost of carpet, with natural fibres generally being more expensive.
+The type of fibre used – from natural wool to several different types of nylon – also affects the cost of commercial carpets, with natural fibres generally being more expensive.
 For wool, prices depend on the pureness and the average length of fibres.
 For nylon, prices depend on the use of BCF or staple fibres.
 It also plays a role if the yarns are pre-dyed or not, with pre-dyed yarn generally being less expensive.